 The night before an interview can be a grueling experience.
-In those hours, you spend countless time laying out your freshly ironed clothes and practicing your elevator pitch in the mirror while at the same time researching and studying your potential new employer.
-However, for many women of color, there's an added layer that we’re unfortunately forced to think about: How am I going to wear my hair?
+You may spend countless hours laying out your freshly ironed clothes and practicing your elevator pitch in the mirror while researching and studying your potential new employer.
+For many women of color, there's an added layer that we’re unfortunately forced to think about: How am I going to wear my hair?
 Should I straighten my curls?
 Should I take out my braids or my twists?
 Should I pull back my hair so it won't look too "unkempt"?

 The unbelievable reality is that society has maintained a disheartening history of attaching natural hairstyles with unprofessionalism.
 It's even trickled down into education systems and government-enforced laws.
 In 2016, the federal court ruled it legal to discriminate against employees with dreadlocks.
 In the same year, young girls got expelled from school for wearing afros and black women were getting fired from their jobs simply because of their natural hair, not because of their ability to do their jobs.

 More recently, we’ve seen things slightly change for the better.
 July 2019 marked an unprecedented moment where California became the first state to implement the Crown (Create a Respectful and Open Workplace for Natural Hair) Act which bans discrimination based on natural hairstyles.
 Although the moment was a signal of much-needed and long-awaited progress, the outright prejudice black women face because of the way we decide to wear our hair is completely inexcusable and has been swept under the rug for far too long.

 As the push for inclusivity in the workplace continues, the question is, what must it take for us to be accepted for our abilities instead of our cultural differences and the way we wear our hair?